 Libros Libres started in June of 2015.
-Their main goal was to revive communities that were abandoned, so neighbors can walk freely, trusting the streets that were once abandoned to be able to exchange conversations, and share one thing in common a love for literacy and books.
+Their main goal was to revive communities that were abandoned, so neighbors could walk freely, trusting the streets that were once abandoned to be able to exchange conversations, and share one thing in common a love for literacy and books.

-As I planned our holiday vacation to Puerto Rico, visiting one of the Libros Libres locations was on my to-do-list.
+As I planned our holiday vacation to Puerto Rico, visiting one of the Libros Libres locations was on my to-do list.
 Before our arrival, I mailed books to my Mom who lives in Puerto Rico, because I too wanted to go with little one to donate books.
 I wanted to show my son the power, and will of a community to revive it’s neighborhood through literacy.
 It was an experience of a lifetime!

 These books are “libres” in this case free to use, and return at any time during the day or night.